Fermented Steel Cut Oat Raisin Cookies

 - Ground flax is an awesome binder to the cookies.
 It’s pretty difficult to add too much, and if you do, you’ll know.
 Too much will become gummy, which can easily be fixed by adding more oats and/or coconut flour.

 - The amount of flour used will determine what type of cookie you’ll end up with.
 The more flour you use (a greater ratio of flour to oats), the softer and “smoother” the texture will be.
 The less flour used (a greater ratio of oats to flour), the more texture there will be from the oats.
+Mixing up the dough with your hands ensures consistency and allows you to actually feel the moistness and texture.

 - I love using date paste, but a high-quality maple syrup or coconut syrup would be delicious.
 With sweeteners, add slowly and taste as you go until it’s just sweet enough.
 You’ll be surprised at how little you may need!